chanjunren/fall-detection/data_collection/README.md

 - 3 : climbing_up
 - 4 : climbing_down
 - 5 : falling
+- 6 : not_falling

+* falling/not_falling should not be used along with walking/stationary/etc

 ## PROCESSING DATA

+- modify the `HAR_files`, and  `FD_files` variables in the `proces_data.py` to include the list of relevant files
-run `process_data.py` which will merge the waist/wrist data into one dataframe
+- run `process_data.py` which will merge the waist/wrist data into one dataframe
+- combined csv files will appear in the `HAR` and `falldet` subdirectories of the dataset directory

 ## DATASET METRICS